lokesh23799/M3_EMPLOYEE_MANAGEMENT_SYSTEM_JAVA_UTIL/5_Report/Readme.md

 ## Best Methods To Be Followed

-* Used functions to decrease dependency on main function
+* Used OOPS concepts to decrease dependency on code
 * Used Arraylist and arrays to accept the inputs from user and store the values which helped in creating easy design of Employee management system.
 * Println statements have been placed only wherever necessary to avoid confusions
 * Created Packages file so that the fuctions can be used else where ever required without any difficulty